CNSCP/specification/cns-cp.md

 integrations typically require deep domain knowledge of each system by the integrator.

 A growing number of system interactions are across domains.

 Terms for such systems of interoperating systems in the Internet of Things include Smart Buildings, Industrie 4.0, Digital Twins, Smart Enterprise, Smart Cities, and Smart Energy.
+Too often, integrators reach directly to devices increasing both technical complexity and increasing integration burden.
+Large-scale integrations should encapsulate technical volatility.
+Connections to systems rather than to the device enable the system to encapsulate the volatility and reduce the knowledge required.

 In cybersecurity, external observation of overall system performance and health creates service-oriented security, particularly useful for detecting cyberthreats to cyberphysical systems.
 Regulatory or research systems may use interaction with natural